 Got a minute to help?
 Take our quick website survey>

-What does being an informal patient mean?
+What is an informal patient?

 It's normal to feel nervous, worried or upset about going into hospital.
 We're here to support you.